 Figment, multiple locations including Joo Chiat and Little India

 For career-focused urbanites, Easycity offers the most practical choice.
 Its fuss-free management, unobtrusive furnishing and access to devices like scanners and printers means that you can focus completely on your upcoming presentation or report from the comfort of your room.
 A no-frills co-living space, it immerses you in the company of other ambitious working professionals and zealous entrepreneurs from various backgrounds.
 Who knows, they might be just the connection you need for the next step in your business!

-Easycity, various locations including Farrer Park, Haw Par Villa and Aljunied.
+Easycity, multiple locations including Farrer Park, Haw Par Villa and Aljunied

 Words by Chris Lim